 Relevance and usefulness of marketing standards

-The current marketing standards on preserved tuna and bonito and preserved sardines and sardine-like products, or Council Regulations (EEC) No 2136/89 and No 1536/92, are considered relevant and are defined by MAC members as an important reference in the market that should not change.
+The current marketing standards on preserved tuna and bonito and preserved sardines and sardine-like products, or Council Regulations (EEC) No 2136/89 and No 1536/92, are considered relevant and are defined by MAC members as an important reference in the market.
+However, the MAC notes that these standards are almost 30 years old and should be updated in accordance with the new requirements and objectives set in the Common Fisheries Policy.
+Particularly, in light of the need to ensure a level-playing field of all the products marketed in the EU, in accordance with Art.
+5(g) of the CFP, and for the sake of simplification and legal certainty, the MAC suggest addressing and integrating the marketing standards on preserved products in a consolidated new text comprising all fish species.
+As an example, canned mackerel is a highly traded species in European and international markets and does not have a specific Regulation.
+This situation has not, however, jeopardised the profitability of this industry.

 Marketing standards for certain fresh or chilled fishery products provided in the Council Regulation (EC) No 2406/96 do not seem to be/are not entirely in line with market demands or B2B requirements.
 MAC is therefore in favour of revisiting Council Regulation (EC) No 2406/96 so that it better reflects new market developments and changes in trade practices.